 - Sales velocity demonstration: Shows realistic turnover rates

 Dollar Shave Club’s viral marketing success directly contributed to their eventual presence in major retailers.
 They didn’t just pitch razors—they proved a marketing machine that guaranteed customer acquisition.
+Brands looking to replicate this model should consider validating products through test marketing before committing to a national rollout.

 Building Your Brand Story